-It has been more than a decade after the enactment of the Land (Compulsory Sale for Redevelopment) Ordinance (LSCRO) (Cap 545), the Government announced the Land (Compulsory Sale for Redevelopment) (Specification of Lower Percentage) Notice 2010 which takes effect on 1 April 2010 by adjusting the threshold of applying to the Lands Tribunal for a compulsory sales order.
+It has been more than a decade since the enactment of the Land (Compulsory Sale for Redevelopment) Ordinance (hereafter referred to as "LCSRO") (Cap.
+545), the Government announced the Land (Compulsory Sale for Redevelopment) (Specification of Lower Percentage) Notice 2010 which took effect on 1 April 2010 by adjusting the threshold of applying to the Lands Tribunal for a compulsory sale order.
 For residential/composite buildings eligible for adopting a threshold of not less than 80% when applying for a compulsory sale, they must be issued with an Occupation Permit at least 50 years before the relevant date.
 For an industrial building located in non-industrial zone, it must be issued with an Occupation Permit at least 30 years before the relevant date.

-The application for compulsory of sale under the Land (Compulsory Sale for Redevelopment) Ordinance Chapter 545 (Cap.
-545) shall be accompanied by an expert report to justify the proposed redevelopment is necessary due to the age or state of repair of the existing development on the lot.
-The building professional who is commissioned to prepare the expert report therefore plays a crucial role on giving professional advice and comment on building conditions of the existing development for consideration by the Lands Tribunal, among other factors, in granting the order.
+The application for compulsory of sale under LCSRO shall be accompanied by an expert report to justify that the proposed redevelopment is necessary due to the age or state of repair of the existing development on the lot.
+The building professional who is commissioned to prepare the expert report, therefore, plays a crucial role on giving professional advices and comments on building conditions of the existing development for consideration by the Lands Tribunal, among other factors, in granting the order.

-Building surveyor who has been trained to handle various kinds of building defects and conduct diagnosis is obviously one of the most suitable building professionals to prepare such expert report.
-This Guide serves as a reference document, especially for members of Building Surveying Division (Members), in preparing an expert report for the application for compulsory of sale under Cap.
+Building surveyor who has been trained to handle various kinds of building defects and conduct diagnosis is obviously one of the most suitable building professionals to prepare such an expert report.
+This Guide serves as a reference document, especially for members of the Building Surveying Division (Members), in preparing an expert report for the application for compulsory of sale under Cap.
 545.